jmkendallbar/SleepAtSea/data/README.md

     - ## *Raw data files:*
       - ### ***EEG Raw Data***
         - Raw EEG, EMG, EOG, and motion sensor data for all deployments, labeled by *TestNumber* (see `00_Sleep-Recording-Metadata.xlsx` for related metadata including start times and channel configuration details).
+Channel configuration vectors correspond to channels in the raw EDF files, converted directly from the binary .dat files saved on the Neurologger.
+The channels are numbered in the following order: [1:ECG 2:LEOG 3:REOG 4:LEMG 5:REMG 6:LEEG1 7:REEG2 8:LEEG3 9:REEG4].

 ----